Nicholas H. Cobbs: Ecclesiastic career

 In 1843, Cobbs moved westward and accepted a position as rector of St. Paul's church (later the Episcopal cathedral) in Cincinnati, Ohio.
 The city had become a major gateway for travel on the Ohio River and settlement of both the Midwest (which did not allow slavery pursuant to the Northwest Ordinance and subsequent state constitutions, but which adopted various legalisms to allow visiting slaveholders to continue to own enslaved individuals) and the non-seaboard South (from Kentucky across the Ohio River and further south into Tennessee, Mississippi, Alabama and Louisiana).

 Cobbs owned enslaved people, as did his relatives who stayed in Virginia.
 In the 1830 U.S. Federal Census, Rev. Cobbs had owned five enslaved individuals: two males and two females of between 10 and 23 years old, and a woman of between 24 and 34 years old.
 Ten years later, in the 1840 U.S. Federal Census, Rev. Cobbs' household of 13 included four enslaved persons: a man of between 35 and 45 years old, and three women (1 in each of the 10–24 years old, 24 to 35 year old, and 35 to 45 year old categories).

 He probably was the N. Cobbs who owned seven enslaved individuals in Tuscaloosa, Alabama in the 1850 federal census, since his, his wife's and children's names were spelled out in the corresponding census.
 In the 1860 federal census, Rev. Cobbs owned two enslaved 20 and 25-year-old Black women, a 45-year-old Black man, and a 14-year- old boy.

 In 1844, Rev. Cobbs was elected the first bishop of the newly formed Episcopal Diocese of Alabama.
 After accepting the position, he was consecrated in Christ Church, Philadelphia, on October 20, 1844.
 Cobbs opposed Alabama's secession from the Union upon the election of Abraham Lincoln as President.
-When such occurred, Bishop Cobbs ordered Alabama clergy to omit prayers for the Confederate Congress and President from services.